cramt/poly-bot/README.md

 - redo entire database and make a migration system like pluralkit
 - less wide
 - proper generation of the map THAT INCLUDES EMOJI
+- better way to do variable number of arguments

 ## TODO but kinda irrelevant
 - adding custom discord emoji as stuff in to generate